NavinBohara/Telecom-Customer-Churn-Analysis-Dashboard/README.md

 Understanding these patterns can help telecom companies design better retention programs, improve customer experience, and reduce revenue loss caused by churn.

+---

+## Copyright

+© 2026 Navin Bohara.
+All rights reserved.

+This project and its contents are my original work.
+The code, analysis, and visualizations in this repository may not be copied, modified, or redistributed without permission.